-Bitcoin ETF: Will the BTC price rise?
+Bitcoin ETF: will the BTC price rise?

-Note from Bitcoin-News.one: This is an “op-ed” article, which uses a combination of factual information and well-founded opinions.
-We examine a variety of factors that could affect the Bitcoin market once an ETF is approved.
+Note from Bitcoin-News.one: This is an “op-ed” article that uses a combination of factual information and informed opinion.
+We investigate a variety of factors that could affect the Bitcoin market once an ETF is approved.

 What is an ETF?

 ETF is the abbreviation for an "Exchange Traded Fund".
 These financial products track the performance of commodities, indices or assets.
-ETFs are traded like shares and prices fluctuate throughout the trading day.
+ETFs trade like stocks and prices fluctuate throughout the trading day.

-- Regulatory authority: SEC (USA)
+· regulatory authority: SEC (USA)

-- Request made by: CBOE Global Markets
+· Application made by: CBOE Global Markets

-- Standards: The ETF proposed to hold 25 bitcoins per share.
-Partial shares cannot be held in an ETF, which means that the minimum investment would be around € 185,000 at Bitcoin prices of € 8.4,000.
-This means that the ETF is designed for use by institutions and high net worth individuals.
-It also makes reasonable provision for the protection of average retail investors.
+· Norms: The ETF suggested holding 25 bitcoins per share.
+Partial shares cannot be held in an ETF, which means the minimum investment would be around € 185.000 at Bitcoin prices of € 8,4.000.
+This means that the ETF is geared towards institutional and high net worth individuals.
+It also takes reasonable precautions to protect the average retail investor.

-Most speculators believe that the latest ETF application is approved because of the structure of the ETF.
-Average retail investors do not have € 185,000 to invest inBitcoin.
-This means that the main concern of the SEC (protection against small investors) is fulfilled.
+Most speculators believe that the latest ETF application will be approved because of the structure of the ETF.
+Average retail investors don't have € 185.000 to invest in Bitcoin.
+This fulfills the main concern of the SEC (protection against small investors).

 Would a Bitcoin ETF drive the price higher?